 "We got great back pressure by our forwards," said Rowley.
 "I heard these kids needed to work on defensive zone coverage.
 We are making people responsible for coverage in their own zone.
 I think that showed tonight.
 Seven shots, I think that answers itself."

 Groton-Dunstable won the draw in their offensive zone, and Justin Cole one-timed the puck by Fitchburg goaltender Tom Leblanc(23 saves) glove side to give the Crusaders a 1-0 advantage with 10:38 remaining in the first period.
-Josh Rabbit was credited with the assist on the goal.

 Five minutes later, it was a brilliant feed from Kip Strong that glided its way across the pond to the stick of Matt Ovenden.
 Ovenden caught LeBlanc guessing, and beat him stick side to give the Crusaders a 2-0 lead with 5:49 left in the first.